FCC chairman says he has 'serious concerns' about Sinclair's Tribune deal

 Sinclair, which owns 192 stations, said in May 2017 it planned to acquire Chicago-based Tribune’s 42 TV stations in 33 markets.

-In April, Sinclair said it would sell 23 TV stations
+In April, Sinclair said it would sell 23 TV stations to obtain the necessary regulatory approvals for the Tribune

 transaction.